 The Fair Labor Standards Act (FLSA) generally requires overtime pay of at least 1 ½ times the regular rate of pay for hours worked in excess of 40 hours per week for non-exempt employees.
 The Department of Labor (DOL) published a Notice of Proposed Rulemaking (NPRM) to amend the rules regarding how overtime is calculated, specifically related to what forms of “regular pay” employers include and exclude in the 1 ½ times calculation.

 If I want to terminate an employee, can I give them the option to resign instead so that they have a better employment record?

 Caution: Hazardous/Toxic Behaviors Ahead Individual personalities are a large part of the dynamic within a workplace.
-Unfortunately, personalities may be hard to read while the interview process and sometimes, an individual’s true personality shines through after beginning work as an employee.
-Research has shown that most hiring failures come from poor culture fit rather than … Continued
+Unfortunately, personalities may be hard to read during the interview process.
+Sometimes an individual’s true personality shines through after beginning work as an employee.
+Research has shown that most hiring failures come from poor culture fit rather than a … Continued

 An employee is out on disability leave.
 The employee calls to request to come back to work, but only working nights and weekends.
 Does the employer have to accommodate this request?

 Improve Your Business with a People Plan You probably have a business plan for 2019.
 Are your most important assets, your employees, tied in?
 Actively engaged employees account for only 34% of the workforce (Gallup).
 Engaged employees love their jobs.
 They care about their company, contribute, believe in the mission, feel their job uses their strengths … Continued

 Do You Have Engaged Employees?
 Do you find yourself asking yourself the following questions: How can I better retain my employees?
 What can I do to make my employees more engaged?
 Are my employees happy working here?
 If you answered yes to any of these questions, you may want to conduct an engagement survey.
 An … Continued